-- Urine sediment exam: Microscopic examination of sediment from a urine sample which can help to determine the type of stones.
+- Urine sediment exam: Microscopic examination of sediment from a urine sample to determine the type of stones.

 - X-ray or ultrasound: To identify most stones, this will also show the location and size of the stones.

 - Intravenous pyelogram (IVP/excretory urography): To see very small or radiolucent (transparent to x-ray) stones that may require contrast radiography.
 A contrast medium (dye) is injected into a vein which the kidneys excrete via the urine which enables the technician to view the structures of the urinary tract.

 - Analysis of the stones: Definitive diagnosis of the type of stone will require laboratory analysis of a stone sample.